Skip to main content

 How much does it cost to add an AI chatbot to a website?

-Most website chatbots cost between $0 and $100 per month for small businesses.
-Tidio offers a free plan covering up to 100 conversations.
-Intercom Fin charges $0.99 per resolution.
-Drift starts at $2,500 per month for enterprise features.
-According to Juniper Research's 2024 report, AI chatbots are projected to save businesses $11 billion annually in support costs by 2026, making even paid plans cost-effective for most teams.
+Most website chatbots cost $0 to $100 per month for small teams.
+Tidio's free plan covers 100 conversations, Intercom Fin charges $0.99 per resolution, and Drift starts at $2,500 per month for enterprise features.
+Juniper Research's 2024 report projects AI chatbots will save businesses $11 billion annually in support costs by 2026.

 Can an AI chatbot handle complex customer questions?

-Yes, if properly trained on your knowledge base.
-Modern AI chatbots built on large language models like OpenAI GPT-4o and Anthropic Claude can understand context, follow multi-turn conversations, and pull answers from documentation.
-According to Zendesk's 2025 CX Benchmark, companies using AI-assisted support see resolution rates improve by 15% on average, with the best implementations resolving 60-80% of queries automatically.
+Yes, once trained on your knowledge base.
+Modern bots built on GPT-4o or Anthropic Claude follow context across multi-turn chats and pull answers from docs.
+Zendesk's 2025 CX Benchmark reports AI-assisted support improves resolution rates by 15% on average, with top implementations handling 60-80% of queries end-to-end.

 How long does it take to set up a website chatbot?

-A basic chatbot with FAQ responses can be live in 2-4 hours.
-A fully trained chatbot connected to your knowledge base, CRM, and handoff system typically takes 1-2 weeks to configure and test properly.
-According to Stridec's 2026 AI Adoption Survey, 86% of businesses now use AI in at least one customer-facing function, and most report their first chatbot deployment taking under 30 days from start to launch.
+A basic FAQ bot can go live in 2-4 hours.
+A fully trained bot wired to your knowledge base, CRM, and handoff rules usually takes 1-2 weeks.
+Stridec's 2026 AI Adoption Survey found 86% of businesses use AI in a customer-facing function, with most reporting first-bot deployments finishing in under 30 days.

 Ready to Automate Your Biggest Time Sink?